 The Data Explorer contains three tabs that appear in bold italics throughout this document: Data Sources, Field Selector, and Layer Controls.
 Data is selected in the Data Sources tab, loaded into the Field Selector, displayed in the Main Display, and output is formatted in the Layer Controls.

-Menu trees will be listed as a series (e.g. Edit -> Remove -> All Layers and Data Sources).
+Menu trees are listed as a series (e.g. Edit -> Remove -> All Layers and Data Sources).

-Mouse clicks will be listed as combinations (e.g. Shift+Left Click+Drag).
+Mouse clicks are listed as combinations (e.g. Shift+Left Click+Drag).

 Installation of McIDAS-V